-For example, you may have to drive downtown on various occasions to fix various tasks.
+For example, you may have to drive downtown on various occasions for several different tasks.
 Instead, why not combine all of these rides into one whenever possible.

-With proper planning, you would not save only on gas but also time.
+With proper planning, you will not save only on gas but also time.

 3- Plan Your Trips